peterhinch/micropython-samples/PICOWEB.md

 code is unchanged.
 The demos are trivially changed to use IP '0.0.0.0' and port 80.

+Note that the ESP8266 requires the use of frozen bytecode: see [ESP8266](./PICOWEB.md#3-ESP8266) for installation instructions.

-Two ways of installing Picoweb are available: copying this directory to the target or using `upip`.
+On other platfroms two ways of installing Picoweb are available: copying this directory to the target or using `upip`.
 To use `upip` you should ensure your firmware is V1.11 or later; your target will also require an internet connection.
 Both methods require the following preliminaries.

-## Preliminary steps
+## 1.1 Preliminary steps

-### Clone this repo to your PC.
+### 1.1.1 Clone this repo to your PC

 From a suitable destination directory issue
 ```
 git clone https://github.com/peterhinch/micropython-samples
 ```

-### Establish uasyncio status
+### 1.1.2 Establish uasyncio status

 Determine whether your target has `uasyncio` already installed.
 At the REPL
 issue: